jstoledano/academic/content/es/home/posts.md

 # Order that this section appears on the page.
 weight: 60

-title: Recent Posts
+title: Artículos Recientes
 subtitle:

 content:
   # Filter on criteria
   filters:
     folders:
-      - post
+      - blog
     tag: ''
     category: ''
     publication_type: ''